fed135/learning-node/README.md

 ### Added features

 It's important to understand the difference between Javascript in the browser and Javascript in Node.
 Browsers have V8 included, which allows them to parse and compile Javascript- the basic set of instructions- plus a set of browser-specific features.
 For example, DOM is not part of the default Javascript language spec.
-In the same way, Node includes a set of methods for FileSystem or process management which are not part of the es spec.
+In the same way, Node includes a set of methods, such as:

 - Buffers
 - C++ Addons